 Even better for BMC, the Austin-Healey 100 went on to become a top seller in the United States, establishing the company as a force to be reckoned with in the international sports car market.

 A Mark II version of the Austin- Healey 100, known internally as the BN 2 appeared in 1955, offering a four-speed gearbox, new rear axle and a choice of natty paint jobs, as well as a two-tone option.

-1956 saw the arrival of the larger and more powerful Austin-Healey 3000, signalling the end of the BN2, with the final BN2 produced t in July 1956.
+>In 1956 Austin-Healy released the larger and more powerful Austin-Healey 3000, signalling the end of the BN2, with the final model released in July of 1956.

 A total of 4604 BN2s were produced, including the 100M variation.

 Got a question, a comment, a suggestion or an offer??? - FEEL FREE TO CONTACT US ANYTIME!!